HemantModi11/ChatwithDocs/README.md

     - Upload PDFs and wait for a few moments for document processing.
     - The QnA section will become available once the PDFs have been processed.

+**NOTE**: Please assign your replicate token key in the .env file, you can get your key from [Replicate](https://replicate.com/) for free.

 ### Contributing
 Contributions are welcome!
 Please create a pull request with proposed changes.